Autogenesis: A Self-Evolving Agent Protocol: Autogenesis Protocol

 \subsection{Layer 1: Resource Substrate Protocol Layer}

-The Resource Substrate Protocol Layer (RSPL) defines the evolvable substrate as a set of protocol-registered resources\footnote{Unless otherwise specified, we use \emph{resources} to refer to instances of the five RSPL entity types: prompt, agent, tool, environment, and memory.} with explicit state, lifecycle, and version lineage.
-In this paper, these resources comprise (i) \emph{instructions} (\text{Prompt}), (ii) \emph{decision policies} (\text{Agent}), (iii) \emph{actuation interfaces} (\text{Tool}), which encompass native tool scripts, MCP tools~\cite{anthropic2025}, and agent skills~\cite{anthropic2025agentskills}, (iv) \emph{task/world dynamics} (\text{Environment}), and (v) \emph{persistent state} (\text{Memory}).
-Crucially, resources in RSPL are \emph{passive}: they encapsulate no optimization logic and cannot self-modify; all observations and state transitions occur only through controlled, interface-mediated operations invoked by higher layers.
+The Resource Substrate Protocol Layer (RSPL) defines the evolvable substrate as a set of protocol-registered resources with explicit state, lifecycle, and version lineage.
+We identify five entity types as a minimal yet expressive common denominator across modern agent stacks, providing a uniform target space on which SEPL can operate: (i) \emph{instructions} (\text{Prompt}), (ii) \emph{decision policies} (\text{Agent}), (iii) \emph{actuation interfaces} (\text{Tool}), encompassing local code-based tools, MCP tools~\cite{anthropic2025}, and agent skills~\cite{anthropic2025agentskills}, (iv) \emph{task/world dynamics} (\text{Environment}), and (v) \emph{persistent state} (\text{Memory}).
+Crucially, resources in RSPL are \emph{passive}, meaning they encapsulate no optimization logic, cannot self-modify, and change state only through controlled operations mediated by interfaces and invoked by higher layers.
+This separation decouples agent logic from task-specific instructions and capability bundles~\cite{wu2024autogen, hong2023metagpt, chen2023agentverse}, enabling the same policy to be deployed across tasks with different resource configurations.